chris-martin/chris-martin.org/in/posts/2013-11-little-libs/post.md

 As a Java programmer, you have a several options that are all bad.

 * Inline the method, potentially cluttering up your business logic.
-If you do it more than once, be prepared for the peer review comment "Refactor this and create a static `distinct` method."
+If you do it more than once, be prepared for the peer review comment “Refactor this and create a static `distinct` method.”

 * Implement `distinct` as a private method in whatever file you happen to be editing.
 But this won’t help you or anyone else next time.

-* Add the `distinct` method to your organization’s "util" (a.k.a. "pile of miscellaneous shit") project.
+* Add the `distinct` method to your organization’s “util” (a.k.a. “pile of miscellaneous shit”) project.
 Without any coherency to its surroundings, the code will proceed to suffer the worst manner of bit rot.

 * Publish `distinct` in a jar to Sonatype’s repository.
 Hopefully by the end of